InstaEncouragements Building a worldwide online community of encouragers encouraging others in the faith of Jesus Christ. Join the movement!

 4 Comments

 "Our modern-day world provides every convenience we could ever possibly imagine, and then some.
 Our gadgets allow us to watch almost every movie ever made from the convenience of our handheld devices while we wait at the airport boarding gate.
-We can answer e-mail as we wait in the carpool line, and our offices are composed of a thirteen-inch screen that we can carry into the kitchen so we can keep working while we start dinner.
+We can answer email as we wait in the carpool line, and our offices are composed of a thirteen-inch screen that we can carry into the kitchen so we can keep working while we start dinner.
 We have automated so many features of our lives, and yet instead of spending that reserved time for something enjoyable or fulfilling, we fill it with longer to-do lists.
-Our workweeks are longer, not shorter, as was predicted half a century ago."
+Our workweeks are longer, not shorter, as was predicted half a century ago....There's something magical about doing nothing, and we don't do it often enough."―Tsh Oxenreider

-I read Tsh Oxenreider book Notes from a Blue Bike last summer on vacation, at the beach.
+I read Tsh Oxenreider book Notes from a Blue Bike last summer on vacation at the beach.
 It seemed like an appropriate time and place to read a book about slowing down and living intentionally.

 “Do whatever it takes to increase your sensitivity to the little things in life you wouldn’t otherwise notice, much less savor.
 If your autopilot setting is hurry. you’ve got to power down frequently enough to enjoy the effects of intentional living.”